 Annunciation, Bonfigli, 1455 (detail- St. Luke writes the Gospel near his patient winged ox)

 Womb to Womb

 Womb to womb, the women sense the drama between their children.
-Just as Elizabeth recognizes Mary as “mother of my Lord” John the Baptist recognizes Jesus.
+Just as Elizabeth recognizes Mary as “Mother of my Lord” John the Baptist recognizes Jesus.
 The Messenger meets the Message.

 How does this moment invite me in, as a person of prayer?

 A visual image helps me here.
 Therefore the Lord himself will give you a sign.
 Behold a young woman shall conceive and bear a son, and shall call his name Immanuel (Isaiah 7:14).
-Our Lady of the Sign, and Eastern Orthodox icon, represents a praying Mary, her hands upraised in the priestly “orans” position.
+Our Lady of the Sign, an Eastern Orthodox icon, represents a praying Mary, her hands upraised in the priestly “orans” position.
 Jesus sits, unborn, within a large circle centered in her body – a child with an older face, timeless, wise, sometimes holding a scroll, sometimes an upraised hand for a blessing.
-The circle represents Mary's womb, a portal to the infinite, “more spacious than the heavens” (Platytera ton ouranon, another name for the icon).
+The circle represents Mary's womb, a portal to the infinite, “more spacious than the heavens” (Platytera Ton Ouranon, another name for the icon).
 Her gaze, not raised to heaven, meets you, the observer.

 Telling you this is like solving a Zen Koan for you instead of letting you discover the answer for yourself.
 Because icons hold mysteries that ask for a lifetime's work of prayer and presence.
 But here it is: gazing at Platytera, you eventually discover she is a mirror.

 Elizabeth recognizes the Christ without seeing him.
 The Forerunner leaps in her womb.
 The Holy Spirit fills her with blessing and she blesses her cousin Mary with the recognition the Holy craves from you and from me.
 She exclaims with a loud cry, And why has this happened to me, that the mother of my Lord comes to me?